 A 6 figure salary can seem like a dream come true.
 After all of your hard work, you are rewarded with more zeros on your paycheck.
 However, one thing to keep in mind is that those zeros do not necessarily add up to a rich life.

-Most consider six-figures in salary earnings to be the epitome of their earning potential.
+Most consider a six-figure annual salary to be the epitome of their earning potential.
 However, many never reach those earnings.
 So what is a 6 figure salary and what does a high salary really help you achieve?